InterplanetarCodebase/ARC_25_MapLiveView/README.md

 ### Step 3: Send GPS Data to the Server

-Now, you need to send GPS data from your mobile app or another tool (like `curl` or Postman) to the server.
+Now, you need to send GPS data from your mobile app to the server.

 - **Endpoint**: `http://YOUR_COMPUTER_IP:5000/send-coordinates`
 - **Method**: `POST`